Jon Paul Piques: Media career

 Piques decided to change career paths and attended Humber College, majoring in marketing and sales.
 After college, Piques worked as a business insurance salesman, but later moved to Los Angeles following initial success on social media.
 Piques' breakthrough on social media was through Vine, where he posted comedic videos on his way back and forth to his insurance job.
-Following his success on Vine, Piques expanded into Facebook where he is, as of May 2016, in the top 10 content creators.
+Following his success on Vine, Piques expanded into Facebook.
 Many of Piques’ social media videos involve collaborations with other Vine stars such as Jerry Purpdrank, Amanda Cerny, Lele Pons, Max Jr and King Bach.

 Piques was a featured speaker in the 2016 SXSW festival in Austin, Texas, where he led the panel about the rise of social media in today's world.

 Piques shot his first pilot presentation in May 2016, which he wrote and is starring in for Playboy Digital.
 In 2018, Piques had a voice role in a six-part animated series Super Slackers, directed by Simpsons director David Silverman.
 In 2019, he appeared in Airplane Mode, a film featuring several internet celebrities and co-written by the Paul brothers.

 Some of the brands Piques has worked with include T-Mobile, Anheuser-Busch and TGI Fridays among others.